lirangalmidi/REAL-TIME-INFRARED-DRONE-DETECTION/README.md

 **Option 2**

-we also write code with input of a web cam for real time object detection:
+we also write code with input of a webcam for real time object detection: